The Windsor Park Equestrian Club is situated among the 5,000 acres of the Windsor

 The deer were removed during the latter part of World War II so the pasture land

 could be made into arable stock.
-The deer were reintroduced in 1979 by the Duke of Edinburgh, the present Ranger of the Park.
+The deer were reintroduced in 1979 by the Duke of Edinburgh, the present Ranger of the Park and our President.

 Windsor Park Equestrian Club